 Looking first at the cooktop, you’ll notice that the configuration is different.
 The oven features five burners instead of the traditional four-burner set.
-There’s nothing too surprising there, but LG has taken these basic elements a step further by giving them additional utility.
-For example, the front two burners are both dual-element burners, meaning they're composed of inner and outer elements.
-You can turn the inner element on independently, giving you some nice cooktop efficiency.
+There’s nothing too surprising there, but LG has taken these basic elements a step further.
+For example, the front two burners are both dual-element burners, meaning they're composed of independent inner and outer elements.
+If you don't need a full-sized burner, using just the smaller one gives you some nice cooktop efficiency.

-I’m less wowed by the warming burner, which seems a bit superfluous to me.
-Personally, I would rather have a third full-strength small burner and then use it on the lowest setting to keep foods warm.
+I’m less wowed by the warming burner, which seems superfluous.
+I would rather have a third full-strength small burner and just use it on the lowest setting if I need to keep something warm.

-The hidden baking element is another surprise here.
-It has some very clear benefits.
+The hidden baking element is another surprise here and it has some very clear benefits.
 With a hidden baking element, the heating coils reside under the cavity floor, making for a smooth, uninterrupted oven interior.
 Wiping the surface after spills or removing debris after using the self-clean cycle is an easy task without obstacles.
 You can place racks on the very bottom level and not worry that they’re resting directly on top of the heating element, which would likely burn your food.

 The warming drawer has three heat levels: low, medium, and high.
 The manual has a fairly comprehensive list of which setting is suitable for which foods.
-As an added safety feature, the warming drawer will turn off automatically after 3 hours, which I appreciate.
+As an added safety feature, the warming drawer will turn off automatically after 3 hours.
 This drawer would be excellent for those who entertain a lot.
 Or, if you’re like me, you can use the warming drawer on the three holidays you have company, and use it for storage the rest of the year.

 Like many appliances, the LRE3027ST comes standard with a Sabbath Mode.
 Ovens not in Sabbath Mode usually have automatic shutoffs, as a safety precaution, if the oven has been on for a particularly long amount of time.
 When an oven is in Sabbath Mode, this shutoff is disabled.
 In addition, all lights or display screens (anything that will turn on when the oven door opens), are disabled until Sabbath Mode is deactivated.
 LG takes this a step further with the LRE3027ST and makes it so that all control buttons, except the Clear/Off button, are disabled and inactive.

 You control all of these components with the IntuiTouch touch-pad control panel.
-This touch pad includes the basics that you’ve come to expect, such as burner, oven temperature, and clock controls.
+This touch pad includes the basics that you’ve come to expect, like burner, oven temperature, and clock controls.
 But LG also added presets to this touch pad.